-And in this Budget we make that choice - we choose to invest in transformational reform to build a better, brighter future for everyone across our state.
+And in this Budget we make that choice - we choose to invest in transformational reform to build a better, brighter future for everyone in New South Wales.

 Supporting the NSW people

 Mr Speaker, over the past few years, the people of our state have written a story of strength and resilience.